pivotal/docs-tap/install-air-gap.hbs.md

     - Harbor: `harbor.io/my-project/build-service`.
     - Artifactory: `artifactory.com/my-project/build-service`.
 - `REGISTRY-USERNAME` and `REGISTRY-PASSWORD` are the user name and password for the internal registry.
-- `SERVER-NAME` is the hostname of the registry server.
+- `SERVER-NAME` is the host name of the registry server.
 Examples:
-    - Harbor has the form `server: "my-harbor.io"`.
+    * Harbor has the form `server: "my-harbor.io"`.
-    - Docker Hub has the form `server: "index.docker.io"`.
+    * Docker Hub has the form `server: "index.docker.io"`.
-    - Google Cloud Registry has the form `server: "gcr.io"`.
+    * Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 If this key is passed through the shared section earlier and AWS ECR registry is used, you must ensure that the `SERVER-NAME/REPO-NAME/buildservice` and `SERVER-NAME/REPO-NAME/workloads` exist.
 AWS ECR expects the paths to be pre-created.
 - Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
    - Harbor has the form `repository: "my-project/supply-chain"`.